 - The Equator Principles Association - Barclays is a founding adopter of the Equator Principles which comprise environmental and social criteria applicable to project finance.
 In 2016 we were the co-lead of the Social Risks Working Group.

 Human rights training

 In 2016 we introduced a Human Rights training module which outlines how we manage our impacts across four key areas: employees, suppliers, local communities and clients.
 Roll out of this module will be continued in 2017 to ensure on-going awareness raising of human rights issues with colleagues.

 We provide internal guidance for lending and relationship managers to include advice on how to integrate human rights issues into their assessment of financial transactions.
 Using the online human rights guidance tool which we helped to develop in conjunction with other financial institutions participating in the UNEP FI social issues advisory group, we provide guidance on:

 - Identifying potential human rights risk in lending and investing

 - Identifying possible risk mitigation opportunities.

 Barclays recognises its responsibility to comply with all relevant legislation including the Modern Slavery Act 2015.
 We are committed to combating the risk of modern slavery or human trafficking in our supply chains or in any part of our business.
 The requirements of the Act reflect a drive to eradicate modern slavery in commercial organisations with operations in the United Kingdom.
-This is an important goal which has the full and unequivocal support of Barclays and we have published our first Modern Slavery Statement for the reporting year 2016 in accordance with the requirements of the Act.
-View our Group Statement on Modern Slavery (PDF, 198KB).
+This is an important goal which has the full and unequivocal support of Barclays and we have published our latest Modern Slavery Statement for the reporting year 2018 in accordance with the requirements of the Act.
+View our policy on Modern Slavery (PDF 961KB).